o4oren/Ad-Hoc-Email-Server/README.md

 Ad Hoc Email Server is, well, an ad hoc mail server.
 AHEM server can be used for testing, were a large (or unknown) number of mailboxes is needed or to provide disposable emails for registering into services that might expose the email for spam;
 This project will provide both RESTful api and web application for consuming the service.
+A working example of AHEM is always available - and usable - at http://www.ahem.email

 ![Alt text](/../images/images/screenshot.png?raw=true "AHEM mail server")